 Coconut Grove was the last stop on the tour.
 The sun was shining and so was that bohemian beat you find on Main Highway; same for the camaraderie at Commodore Plaza and CocoWalk.
 He was so impressed with the tree canopy and diversity of schools along Main Highway, and the huge bayside parks.
 Although this family would settle down in a single family home, he found the splash of condos along South Bayshore Drive pretty enticing.
 As I expected, the doctor felt very at home in Coconut Grove, and will include it in the options should his family relocate to Miami.

 There are many factors involved in relocating, but first and foremost is liking the prospective city and seeing a comfortable ‘fit’.
 “Selling Miami” is the easiest part of my job because all the “tools” are here.
-Miami is a beautiful, diverse, casual, well-educated city that has a kaleidoscope of venues and the friendliest people from all over the world!
+Miami is a beautiful, diverse, casual, well-educated city that has a kaleidoscope of venues and the friendliest people from all over the world.
+When considering to move to this are, you should only make sure to get an HVAC unit from Westshore to survive the summer heat.

 To learn more about South Miami or any other community – including Coral Gables, Coconut Grove, Pinecrest and Palmetto Bay, contact Val Byrne with EWM Realty International on www.MiamiRealEstateWorks.com or email at [email protected] or by phone at 305-323-6231.
 Val Byrne – Working For You!